 - ECS with EC2 instances provides even more access and control to the host instance itself.
 This is great if you want or need to debug the host or container environment.

 - ECS on top of EC2 Spot instances provides a ridiculously low-cost option.

 The pricing above assumes that the resources are continuously running at all times.
 A kicker about Heroku and Fargate is the ability to run one-off tasks.
 So if you do not need to run a server continuously and just need to run a single job or task, this can make the pricing extremely attractive.
 Here’s what pricing would look like for a job that takes an hour.

-Another way to think about it - a 10-minute job on a 1GB 2CPU machine will cost you 1 penny, literally.
+Another way to think about it - a 10-minute job on a 1GB 2CPU machine will cost you about a penny.
 The pricing scheme provides a cool low-cost job processing option.
 Here are different ways to run one-off tasks: